sepiabrown/sepiabrown.github.io/_posts/2020-04-15-library-json.md

 --

-*Update #3* - Matt has posted a really thoughtful reply proposing building this all as an extension of RSS: [Re Tom Critchlow's proposal for a decentralised Goodreads-like system, how about using RSS?](http://interconnected.org/home/2020/04/16/rss_for_books).
+*Update #3* - Matt has posted a really thoughtful reply proposing building this all as an extension of RSS: [Re Su Won Park's proposal for a decentralised Goodreads-like system, how about using RSS?](http://interconnected.org/home/2020/04/16/rss_for_books).

 Having built my own RSS feed reader already I'm very wary of RSS - it's battle tested yes but also just one massive clusterf&%$.
 Parsing and understanding RSS is much harder than JSON (imho!).
 But - Matt raises some good points and I do like the OPML version of aggregating bookfeeds...
 Lots of exisiting infrastructure and ideas there...
 Thanks Matt - plenty to chew on here.